Skip to main content

 To facilitate the seamless integration of the research and clinical aspects of the program each student has an assigned Basic Science Mentor as well as a Clinical Mentor.
 These two mentors guide students in their choice of didactic courses, clinical seminars and clinician interactions.

 Basic Science Mentors: All participating graduate students have already identified their thesis mentor when they matriculate in the program.
-The thesis adviser also serves as the Basic Science Mentor for the VPMM.
-Similarly, the research mentor for postdoctoral trainees also serves as the Basic Science Mentor for the VPMM.
+The thesis adviser also serves as the Basic Science Mentor for the APMM.
+Similarly, the research mentor for postdoctoral trainees also serves as the Basic Science Mentor for the APMM.
 All full-time basic science tenured and tenure-track faculty members at VUMC are eligible to serve as Basic Science Mentors.

 Clinical Mentors: The selection of the Clinical Mentor for each incoming participant is paramount for the success of this program component.
-The trainee, in consultation with his/her Basic Science Mentor suggests three Clinical Mentors for consideration at the time of application to the VPMM.
+The trainee, in consultation with his/her Basic Science Mentor suggests three Clinical Mentors for consideration at the time of application to the APMM.
 The Advisory Committee reviews this list and assigns a Clinical Mentor for successful applicants.
 The clinical mentor is encouraged to participate in thesis or advisory committee meetings during the course of the program, but is not required to be a standing member.

 Training Requirements